dtcenter/METplus-Training/docs/modules/Environment/met_installation.rst

 Then, we will set the COMPILER.
 The format here is the name of the compiler, followed by an underscore, followed by the version number.
 In this case, we are using intel_18.0.5.274  because we're using version 18.0.5.274 of the intel compiler.
 For the GNU family of compilers, use "gnu" for the compiler name.
 For the Intel family of compilers, use "intel", "ics", "ips" or another name, depending on your system.
 For the PGI family of compilers, use "pgi" for the compiler name.

 The next variable to set is the MET_SUBDIR, which is the location where the top level MET subdir, for example met-9.1, should be placed.
-I typcially set this to the ${TEST_BASE} environment variable.
+I typcially set this to the value of the TEST_BASE environment variable.

 Next, we need to tell the script the name of the MET_TARBALL.
 In this case, the value is met-9.1.20200810.tar.gz.